Anik-Patel/Evolutionary_Algorithm/README.md

 # Evolutionary_Algorithm
-An Evolutionary Algorithm created with python and turtle
+An Evolutionary Algorithm created with python and pygame

 An algorithm that find it's way to a goal

-To run just run the Evolutionary.py file
+To run, clone or download this repository and unzip if needed Install pygame using `pip install pygame` or `pip3 install pygame`

-Move the mouse around and press "A" to place an obstacle press "G" to place the goal.
-You can also press "R" to generate the obstacles randomly.
-"Z" to undo and "C" is to clear all.
+Then run `python main.py` or `python3 main.py`

-When you are done press "Q" and watch the AI learn!
+Enjoy!